Frequently Asked Questions

 A. Two, one master's degree from Olin (Master of Science in Finance) and one from SMU (MSc. in Applied Finance).
 By receiving both degrees, you will have the benefits of quality education in two countries and a broader and deeper background in finance than you would acquire from one school alone.

 A. Students will be admitted by both schools, so that both faculties will have full confidence in the quality of students enrolling in the Global Master of Finance program.
 Since you have already submitted a full application to Olin, you will not need to submit additional application materials.
+However, you will be required to submit a FERPA with your application in order for your application to be shared with SMU.

 Accommodation in Singapore Management University: International students are required to secure and pay for their own accommodation in Singapore prior to arrival.
 The SMU campus is conveniently located in the city and is well-served by public transport.
 There is a variety of accommodation available in Singapore such as private student hostels and private apartments.
 Information will be provided before the students’ arrival in Singapore.
 You may refer to SMU’s Student Life page for more information on accommodation.

-Q. When will the dual degree program begin?
+Q. When will the program begin?

 Q. Has this degree been certified by the Ministry of Education (MOE) in China?